redox-os/book/src/ch04-11-example.md

 }
 ```

-We simply open some file in our scheme, write some bytes to it, read some bytes
+We simply open some "file" in our scheme, write some bytes to it, read some
-from it, and then spit those bytes out on stdout.
-Remember, it doesn't matter
+bytes from it, and then spit those bytes out on stdout.
+Remember, it doesn't
-what path we use, since all our scheme does is add it to the global vec.
+matter what path we use, since all our scheme does is add that path to the vec.
+In this sense, the vec scheme implements a global vector.

 ## Running the Scheme

-Since you've already set up the program to build and run in the redox VM,
+Since we've already set up the program to build and run in the redox VM,
-simply:
+simply run:
 - `touch filesystem.toml`
 - `make qemu`

-You'll need multiple terminal windows in the qemu windows for this one.
-You'll
+We'll need multiple terminal windows open in the QEMU window for this step.
-notice that both binaries we defined in our `Cargo.toml` can now be found in
+Notice that both binaries we defined in our `Cargo.toml` can now be found in
 `file:/bin` (`vec_scheme` and `vec`).
-In one terminal window, run `vec_scheme`.
+In one terminal window, run
+`sudo vec_scheme`.
+A program needs to run as root in order to register a new
-It should just hang out there.
-In another terminal, run `vec` and observe the
+scheme.
+In another terminal, run `vec` and observe the output.
-output.
-It's that simple!

 ## Exercises for the reader